Chupa26/Movie-Data-Analysis/README.md

 Individual Film Analysis — Scatter Plot
 A scatter plot of IMDb Rating vs. Gross revenue at the individual film level confirms the genre-level finding.
 The Shawshank Redemption, the highest rated film in the dataset at 9.3, is among the lowest grossing.
 Star Wars Episode 7, rated 7.5, earned nearly $900M.
 The data shows no clear upward trend between rating and gross revenue, reinforcing that perceived quality does not drive commercial success — franchise brand does.

+SQL Practice — Subqueries & Advanced Filtering

+Practiced three additional queries with increasing complexity using a plan-first approach before writing code:

+Top 10 Highest Grossing Films — identified text-to-numeric conversion as a prerequisite before sorting, correcting an initial alphabetic sort error independently.

+Top 5 Directors by Average Rating (min.
+5 films) — used GROUP BY, HAVING, and ROUND to filter on aggregated results.
+Christopher Nolan ranked first at 8.46 across 8 films.
+Notably Charles Chaplin and Sergio Leone appeared, suggesting timeless critical regard for classic era directors.

+Films Above Average Gross — introduced subqueries to calculate dataset average gross and filter against it.
+239 of 1000 films beat the average, consistent with expected skew from franchise blockbuster outliers.